joeynorkin/war/README.md

 this very boring card game, but without the thrill of picking of the cards following a victory.

-To run the simulation, download the directory, and in the directory, enter:
+To run the simulation, download the directory, and in the directory, run:

-    ruby war_simulation.rb
+    $ ruby war_simulation.rb

-To run the actual game (that is if for some reason you want to play), enter:
+To run the actual game (that is if for some reason you want to play), run:

-    ruby game_of_war.rb
+    $ ruby game_of_war.rb

 Have fun!